J. P. Moreland: Career

 Moreland teaches at the Talbot School of Theology at Biola University in La Mirada, California.
 He is a member of the Board of Advisors for the Center on Culture and Civil Society at the Independent Institute.
 He served for eight years as a bioethicist for Personal Care Nursing Homes, Inc. in Baltimore, Maryland.

 He has debated Clancy Martin over the existence of God as well as Canadian philosopher Kai Nielsen and Eddie Tabash on whether the supernatural exists.
 He has been a frequent guest on the PBS television series Closer to Truth.

 Views

 Moreland has defended Thomistic substance dualism, libertarian free will, and life after death.
 Moreland has defended the existence of angels and demons, arguing that he knows they exist due to both Christian doctrine and personal experience.
 He is an old earth creationist who is a critic of fideism.

 In 1978, Moreland signed the Chicago Statement on Biblical Inerrancy.
 In 2017, he signed the Nashville Statement.

-In 2022, Moreland co-authored a paper with theologian Dr. Tim Stratton, entitled "An Explanation and Defense of the Free-Thinking Argument".
-The paper argued that determinism could not account for "epistemic responsibility, whereby people are held accountable for what they do or not believe, and further argued that God is a "deity of deception", if determinism is true.
-The paper has come under some scrutiny, but has also found some intellectual support.
+In 2022, Moreland co-authored a paper with American theologian Dr. Tim Stratton, entitled "An Explanation and Defense of the Free-Thinking Argument".
+The paper argued that determinism could not account for "epistemic responsibility", whereby people are held accountable for what they do or not believe, and further argued that God is a "deity of deception", if determinism is true.
+The paper has come under scrutiny, though it has also found some intellectual support.